- Familiarize yourself with Union.

 - Be prepared to speak about yourself.

-- Be prepared to ask questions about the college.
+- Be prepared to ask questions about Union.

-- Use a notebook or 3" by 5" card to remind you of key questions.
+- Use a notebook or 3" by 5" card to remember key questions you have.

 - Remember to use good posture and maintain appropriate eye contact.